yii2mod/yii2-cms/README.md

 ## Features:

-1. By default this extension use the `froala editor` for manage cms pages, you can change editor configuration by the following code:
+1. By default this extension uses the `froala editor` for manage cms pages, you can change editor configuration by the following code:

 > List of options: https://www.froala.com/wysiwyg-editor/docs/options